Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 </p>

 ## Current Interests:
-Improving Large Language Model's capabilities toward a more inclusive and embodied agent that is superhuman for real-world applications, such as **medicine**.
+I am especially interested in improving LLMs' capabilities toward a more inclusive and superhuman one for real-world applications, such as robotics, and **medicine**.

 ## News
 - **[Sep.
 2025]** Will join UIUC as an MCS student!